 If you have a small family, you might have a really hard time using up all of your eggs in the recommended time.
 This is when it’s very important to figure out how to prolong your egg shelf life.

-Most homesteaders like to preserve their excess egg bounty in the warmer months to help get them through the cold months.
+Most homesteaders like to preserve their excess egg bounty in the warmer months to help get them through the winter, when most chickens stop or slow down laying.
 Here are some common options.

 This is an easy way to have eggs that you can bake with or scramble for up to a year after they’ve been laid.
 But don’t freeze them in the shell!
 The best way to freeze eggs is by cracking them, one by one, into a bowl.
 Give each egg a good scramble with a fork, and put into one slot of an ice cube tray.
 When the tray is full, put it in the freezer.
 Once frozen, take the eggs out of the ice cube tray and put them in a freezer bag.
 Each egg cube will be one egg, to use as needed.